 As exemplified by the remark of our founder Soichiro Honda that “as long as we are handling a mode of transportation, we are entrusted with human lives,” Honda is, on the basis of the concept of safe coexistence, aiming at “a collision-free mobile society,” where our customers and indeed everyone sharing the road, can safely and confidently enjoy the freedom of mobility.

 Safety technologies developed as described above have been aggressively applied to various products.
 As for pedestrian dummies, in order to enhance safety for the traffic society as a whole, their use is not only limited to the development of Honda’s products.
 They are also leased to other companies and research institutions, widely contributing to the studies on pedestrian protection.
-Honda is actively working on traffic safety, giving attention to the actual conditions that exist when traffic issues that exist in each period and regions.
+Honda is actively working on traffic safety, giving attention to the actual conditions and traffic issues that exist in each period and region.